zopyx/pp.server/src/pp.server/docs/source/README.rst

 - ``status`` - either ``OK`` or ``ERROR``

-- ``data`` - the converted output file encoded as base64 encoded byte string
+- ``data`` - the converted output files as ZIP archive (e.g. a DOCX file containing images will be converted to a HTML file plus the list of extract image files)

 - ``output`` - the conversion transcript (output of the converter run)

 Asynchronous operations
 +++++++++++++++++++++++